Glossary

 Case manager

-An experienced health care professional (nurse, doctor or social worker) who works with patients, providers and plans to coordinate care for individual patients.
+An experienced healthcare professional (nurse, doctor or social worker) who works with patients, providers and plans to coordinate care for individual patients.

 Chiropractic